jbou-nahra/semgroup5/use cases md/use-case-7.md

 ## MAIN SUCCESS SCENARIO

-1. survey and census request population information cities in the world in descending order
+1. survey and census request population information of all  cities in the world in descending order
 2. Data Analyst captures names of cities to get their population information
-3. Data Analyst  extracts all cities population information an places them in  descending order
+3. Data Analyst  extracts all cities population information and places them in  descending order
 4. Data Analyst provides report to survey and census

 ## EXTENSIONS

-3. **Data does not exist for all countries**:
+3. **Population information may not be available for all cities**
-    1. Data Analyst informs survey and census department no role exists.
+   i.
+Report would be produce with cities having a null value

 ## SUB-VARIATIONS